lloydsargent/Raspberry-Pico2-Qemu/README.md

 Download the three files (in my repo), `rp2350.c`, `Kconfig`, and `meson.build` into a different folder.
 Originally I was going to suggest you copy them over the originals, but that won't work.

 > Seriously, do not copy them over the originals.
 They are there for reference.
 Someone else suggested copying them over the originals and it just didn't work. `Kconfig` and `meson.build` change a lot.
-Did I mention I am not a Qemu expert (or even novice) so it will probably break things.
+Did I mention I am not a QEMU expert (or even novice) so it will probably break things.
 And you can count on me not to be able to help you.

 * Step 3